 Below is Part 9 of 18 monthly installments for Visitant. ◄◄ Read the first installment / prologue ◄ Read the previous installment, GERTRUDE BEVERLY The opening of the office door was announced by a smell of woodsmoke and tobacco mixed with weird herbs of exotic origin.
 The tendrils crept like fingers around the portal and into the […]Read more "A Coven in Essex County | Beverly"

-Every year the frogs get in our pool.
-Each night, a grinding chorus, throaty and pleasing, through the window as night falls.
+Every year frogs hatch in our pool.
+Each night, a grinding chorus, throaty and pleasing, through the window as dusk falls.
 They’re all going to die, my husband says, they’ll get sucked through the drain.
 It ruins it for him.
 Not me, I love their dark, wet sound.
-It doesn’t seem so different from […]Read more "Filling The Night"
+It doesn’t seem so different from our […]Read more "Filling The Night"